Configuration System

 Creating an alias

-command creates a shorthand for a repository’s configuration.
+The alias command creates a shorthand for a repository’s configuration.
 In

-this example we’re assigning the alias fort
+this example we’re assigning the alias fort to the repo located at

 $ knoxite config alias fort -r /tmp/knox